Juggling a career, caring for your family and other responsibilities can put you in a position of financial disadvantage when it’s time to retire.

 Of course, if you’ve worked fewer years, your Social Security earned will be lower, too.

-In addition, the cost of living adjustments to Social Security aren’t increasing at the same pace as the cost of health care, creating a significant retirement challenge.
+In addition, the cost-of-living adjustments to Social Security aren’t increasing at the same pace as the cost of health care, creating a significant retirement challenge.

 5) Increased divorce rates over age 50